Creating Plot Twists

 key: "description", // Using key enables upserts

-content: "Customer reported:\n\n\"I'm unable to log in using Google SSO.
-The page redirects but then shows an error 'Invalid state parameter'.\"\n\nPriority: High\nAffected users: ~15 reports",
+content: "Customer reported:\n\n\"I'm unable to log in using Google SSO.\"\n\nPriority: High\nAffected users: ~15 reports",

-links: [
+actions: [

 {

-type: ActivityLinkType.external,
+type: ActionType.external,

 title: "View Support Ticket",